 - BfS Topics in the Bundestag

-Environmental consequences: Radiological situation in Japan
+Environmental consequences of the Fukushima accident: Radiological situation in Japan

 Relevant radioactive substances